 Here’s Ilya’s experience with testing alternative SVG animation solutions:

 “Over the years through my journey, I've been continuously searching and experimenting with different tools and tried many different processes and techniques to create scalable, lightweight, and high-performance animations for desktop and mobile products.
-I've tried a lot of approaches: Flash (Rip), GIF, video, PNG/JPG sequence, APNG, HTML, JSON, and finally - SVG.
+I've tried a variety of video converter tools, including Flash (Rip): Flash (Rip), GIF, video, PNG/JPG sequence, APNG, HTML, JSON, and finally - SVG.